“* * * * * (five stars)”

 CCC has presented everything from noise music and opera, to interactive installations and collaborative photography.
 In addition to curated performances and film screenings, we’ve offered community-building events like potluck brunches, open mics, PWYC queer and trans haircuts, and two Giant Queer-Ass Trans-tastic Picnics.

-In 2017, we hosted Eli Clare, Nathan Gale, Emilia Beatriz, Bea Webster and others at Glasgow’s CCA for a discussion of ideas of ‘cure’, and Clare’s book Brilliant Imperfection (with thanks to Nat Raha).
+In 2017, we hosted Eli Clare, Emilia Beatriz, Nathan Gale and others at Glasgow’s CCA for a discussion of ideas of ‘cure’, and Clare’s book Brilliant Imperfection (with thanks to Nat Raha).
 Later that year, CCC co-produced Who’s Your Dandy? with Film Hub Scotland and Edinburgh Filmhouse.
-The show featured performer Andra Simons, and Sandra Alland’s 2016 multimedia live performance Equivalence.
+The show featured performer Andra Simons, and San Alland’s 2016 multimedia live performance Equivalence.
 A shorts programme included Dickie Hearts, Tina Takemoto, Françoise Doherty and Shira Avni.

 Generous donations in 2015 allowed Cachín Cachán Cachunga! to host five Open Mics and four Health Lotteries with prizes like counselling and massage from queer and trans practitioners.
 Our featured artists were Lake Montgomery, A.B.
 Silvera, Liz Cronin and Robert Softley-Gale.
 We screened films from folk including Yasmin Al-Hadithi, Kellee Terrell, Mattie Kennedy, Cheryl Dunye, Ami Nashimoto and Juli Saragosa.
 We also held our first QTIPOC-only and disabled-only discussions, as well as an open talk on classism in LGBTQIA+ communities led by Matson Lawrence.